abbreviatedman/spellbound/data/quotes.md

 441
 00:30:09,417 --> 00:30:10,851
-Being out there without fur...
+Being out there without fur…

 442
 00:30:10,852 --> 00:30:12,172